ryansloan/MonteCarloScheduler/README.md

 	Output: Predictions with confidence percentages in format: [[prediction, percent], [prediction, percent]...]

 ## runSample():
-	Runs a sample data set.
+	Runs a simulation for the sample CSV files provided.

 ## runSimulationFromFiles(historicalFileName,futureFileName,verbose=False,trials=10000):
 	Runs a simulation based on historical and future data sets.